hnarayanan/harishnarayanan.org/content/research/cardiac-mechanics.md

 title: Modelling the active mechanical response of the heart
 short_title: Cardiac mechanics
 thumbnail: /img/research/cardiac-mechanics/cardiac-mechanics.png
+description: Modelling the active mechanical response of ventricular myocardium.
+period: 2011 – 2012
 ---

 Ventricular myocardium serves as the functional tissue of the heart